Written by Michelle Bogle

 READ MORE: The Secret To Keeping Your Aging Car Young?
 Create and Use a Car Care Checklist

 Michelle Bogle started her career in the car industry nearly two decades ago as a writer for an American multinational automobile manufacturer.
-Since then, she has expanded her expertise as an automotive journalist, covering vehicle reviews, news, and buying advice to help consumers feel informed and excited about the car-buying process.
+Since then, she has expanded her expertise as an automotive journalist, covering vehicle reviews, news and buying advice to help consumers feel informed and excited about the car-buying process.

-Disclaimer: We include links to other websites in this article for our convenience.
+We include links to other websites in this article for your convenience.
 We do not endorse any content on these sites.
 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.
 This content is subject to change without notice and offered for informational use only.
 You are urged to consult with your individual advisors with respect to any information presented.
 Synchrony and any of its affiliates (collectively, “Synchrony”) make no representations or warranties regarding this content and accept no liability for any loss or harm arising from the use of the information provided.
 Your receipt of this material constitutes your acceptance of these terms and conditions.